WeTransfer/wt-api-docs/source/includes/_authorization.md

 # Authorization

 ### API keys - where and how
-To use our APIs, you must provide your API key with every request.
-You must create a key on our [Developer Portal](https://developers.wetransfer.com/) - currently we require you to have a github account to login and acquire a key.
+To use our APIs you must provide your API key with every request.
+Create yourself an API key on our [Developer Portal](https://developers.wetransfer.com/) - currently we require you to have a github account to login.
+Once you've done so make sure you're on the dashboard page, and select "Create new application" to get started generating an API key.

-Please make sure that you keep your API key in a secret place, and do not share it on Github, other version control systems, or in client side code.
+Once you have a key or keys, please make sure that you keep your API key in a secret place, and do not share it on Github, other version control systems, or in client side code.
+If you need to delete and recreate your key (for whatever reason) click on the key in your dashboard, and select "Delete" under actions.
+NOTE: This will destroy your currently existing key, so you may want to create a new application / key and add the new key to any running systems before deleting the old one.

 <aside class="notice">
-In all of our examples remember to replace <code>your_api_key</code> with your secret API key.
+In all of our examples remember to replace <code>your_api_key</code> with your own API key.
 Also, we require a <code>Content-Type: application/json</code> header on every request, otherwise you will receive an "Unsupported Media Type" error.
 </aside>

-You will also need to make the following request when you start your app, script, etc.
+When you or a user starts your app / script / etc, it/they will need to authorize using the endpoint below.

 <h3 id="send-request" class="call"><span>POST</span> /authorize</h3>